stryan/materia/README.md

 # Contributing

 If you have any questions or issues, please start a Discussion versus opening an Issue, as Materia does bug tracking outside of Github using [git-bug](https://github.com/git-bug/git-bug).
-You can also submit bugs/suggestions in the [Matrix room](https://matrix.to/#/#materia:saintnet.tech)
+You can also submit bugs/suggestions in the [Matrix room](https://matrix.to/#/#materia:saintnet.tech).

+Submissions using LLMs for the submitted code must indicate as such, preferably using the `Assisted-by` header as documented in the [Fedora AI-Assisted Contributions Policy](https://docs.fedoraproject.org/en-US/council/policy/ai-contribution-policy/).
+They will be evaluated on a case-by-case basis.

+PR/MR's and bug reports must be created by humans.